-And now for something completely different: Cement Encaustic Tiles.
-Encaustic tiles have been used since the late 1800s when they were first cooked up out of some of the very cheapest of materials, bestowed some intricately detailed designs, hand painted by master craftsmen, and then used in as various situations as Moorish architecture, palaces from Venice to St Petersburg, Gaudi buildings and Victorian town houses.
+And now for something completely different: Cement Encaustic tiles.
+Encaustic tiles have been used since the late 1800s when they were first cooked up out of some of the very cheapest of materials, bestowed some intricately detailed designs, hand-painted by master craftsmen, and then used in as various situations as Moorish architecture, palaces from Venice to St Petersburg, Gaudi buildings and Victorian townhouses.

-They were seen as an interesting and exciting alternative to terracotta at the time, and, though the designs may have changed, they are still a very captivating addition to any floor or wall, offering colours, patterns and designs which you would struggle to achieve by any other means.
+They were seen as an interesting and exciting alternative to Terracotta at the time, and, though the designs may have changed, they are still a very captivating addition to any floor or wall, offering colours, patterns and designs which you would struggle to achieve by any other means.

 If you're looking for an injection of modernist design, colour and patterned work, these make a very nice edging or statement piece (in a similar way to mosaic).
 If you're looking to be more bold, they would quite easily sit well as an entire floor or wall piece too.
-The possibilities a extensive.
+The possibilities are extensive.

-Unlike most porcelain products, however, they do need sealing, as they are not glazed.
+Unlike most Porcelain products, however, they do need sealing, as they are not glazed.
 This means that the process of laying them is similar to that of a natural stone product.
 Having said this, they are still relatively low maintenance compared to natural stone pieces.
-For more information and a closer look at our range, visit our showroom.
+For more information and a closer look at our range, visit our showroom!